Object-Image Correspondence for Algebraic Curves under Projections: Projections and cameras

 We embed $\mathbb{R}^n$ into projective space $\mathbb{PR}^n$ and use homogeneous coordinates on $\mathbb{PR}^n$ to express the map~\eqref{proj} by matrix multiplication. \begin{notation} \emph{Square brackets} around matrices (and, in particular, vectors) will be used to denote an equivalence class with respect to multiplication of a~matrix by a~nonzero scalar.
 Multiplication of equivalence classes of matrices $A$ and $B$ of appropriate sizes is well-defined by $[A] [B]:=[A\,B]$. \end{notation} With this notation, a~point $(x,y)\in\mathbb{R}^2$ corresponds to a~point $[x,y,1]=[\lambda x,\lambda y,\lambda]\in\mathbb{PR}^2$ for all $\lambda\neq0$, and a~point $(z_1,z_2,z_3)\in\mathbb{R}^3$ corresponds to $[z_1,z_2,z_3,1]\in\mathbb{PR}^3$.
 We will refer to the points in $\mathbb{PR}^n$ whose last homogeneous coordinate is zero as \emph{points at infinity}.
 In homogeneous coordinates projection~\eqref{proj} is a~map $[P]\colon\mathbb{PR}^3\to\mathbb{PR}^2$ given by

 where $P$ is $3\times4$ matrix of rank~3 and superscript $\tr$ denotes transposition.
 Matrix $P$ has a~$1$-di\-mensional kernel.
-Therefore, there exists a~point $[z^0_1,z^0_2,z^0_3,z^0_4]\in\mathbb{PR}^3$ whose image under the projection is undef\/ined (recall that $[0,0,0]$ is not a~point in $\mathbb{PR}^2$).
+Therefore, there exists a~point $[z^0_1,z^0_2,z^0_3,z^0_4]\in\mathbb{PR}^3$ whose image under the projection is undefined (recall that $[0,0,0]$ is not a~point in $\mathbb{PR}^2$).
 Geometrically, this point is the center of the projection.

-In computer science literature (e.g.~\cite{hartley04}), a~camera is called {\it finite} if its center is not at inf\/inity.
-A f\/inite camera is modeled by a~matrix $P$, whose left $3\times3$ submatrix is non-singular.
-Geometrically, f\/inite cameras correspond to central projections from $\mathbb{R}^3$ to a~plane.
-On the contrary, an \emph{infinite} camera has its center at an inf\/inite point of~$\mathbb{PR}^3$.
-An inf\/inite camera is modeled by a~matrix $P$ whose left $3\times3$ submatrix is singular.
-An inf\/inite camera is called \emph{affine} if the preimage of the line at inf\/inity in $\mathbb{PR}^2$ is the plane at inf\/inity in $\mathbb{PR}^3$.
-An af\/f\/ine camera is modeled by a~matrix $P$ whose last row is $(0,0,0,1)$.
+In computer science literature (e.g.~\cite{hartley04}), a~camera is called {\it finite} if its center is not at infinity.
+A finite camera is modeled by a~matrix $P$, whose left $3\times3$ submatrix is non-singular.
+Geometrically, finite cameras correspond to central projections from $\mathbb{R}^3$ to a~plane.
+On the contrary, an \emph{infinite} camera has its center at an infinite point of~$\mathbb{PR}^3$.
+An infinite camera is modeled by a~matrix $P$ whose left $3\times3$ submatrix is singular.
+An infinite camera is called \emph{affine} if the preimage of the line at infinity in $\mathbb{PR}^2$ is the plane at infinity in $\mathbb{PR}^3$.
+An affine camera is modeled by a~matrix $P$ whose last row is $(0,0,0,1)$.
 In this case map~\eqref{proj} becomes

-Geometrically, af\/f\/ine cameras correspond to {\em parallel projections} from $\mathbb{R}^3$ to a~plane\footnote{Parallel projections are also called {\em generalized weak perspective projections}~\cite{stiller07, stiller06}.}.
-Eight degrees of freedom ref\/lect a~choice of the direction of a~projection, a~position of the image plane and a~choice of linear system of coordinates on the image plane.
+Geometrically, affine cameras correspond to {\em parallel projections} from $\mathbb{R}^3$ to a~plane\footnote{Parallel projections are also called {\em generalized weak perspective projections}~\cite{stiller07, stiller06}.}.
+Eight degrees of freedom reflect a~choice of the direction of a~projection, a~position of the image plane and a~choice of linear system of coordinates on the image plane.
 In fact, by allowing the freedom to choose a~non-orthogonal coordinate system on the image plane, we may always assume that we project on one of the coordinate planes. \begin{definition} A set of equivalence classes $[P]$, where $P$ is a~$3\times4$ matrix whose left $3\times3$ submatrix is non-singular, is called \emph{the set of central projections} and is denoted~$\fp$.